Tickets are on sale through the Wirra Creek Music FB page.

 Recording at Wizard Tone Studios

 Very exciting news, we finally stepped into the recording studio in November to begin an official Album.
-We laid down four songs and are booked in for two more sessions in January to add more to this collection.
-An album launch is planned for The SA History Festival in May and as a bonus, Satomi is working on an official song book!
+We laid down four songs and returned for two more sessions in January.
+An album launch is planned for The SA History Festival in May and as a bonus, Satomi Ohnishi, our hard working percussionist, is working on an official song book!

 There may well be a couple of early releases pre Fringe, so keep you ears open.
 Hint: I urge you tune into your favourite community radio stations.